Can You Join The Military With Autism?

 • Access to support animals or therapy services

-It's important to note that accommodations are determined on a case-by-case basis, taking into account the individual's functional limitations and the operational needs of the military.
+It's important to note that accommodations are determined on a case-by-case basis.

 Support Systems and Resources Available